doc-vn/laravel/validation.md

         // ...
     }

-As noted, the `after` method also accepts an array of callables, which is particularly convenient if your "after validation" logic is encapsulated in invokable classes, which will receive an `Illuminate\Validation\Validator` instance via their `__invoke` method:
+Hãy chú ý rằng, phương thức `after` cũng chấp nhận một mảng các callback, which is particularly convenient if your "after validation" logic is encapsulated in invokable classes, which will receive an `Illuminate\Validation\Validator` instance via their `__invoke` method:
-Hãy chú ý rằng, phương thức `after` cũng chấp nhận một mảng các callback, cái

 ```php
 use App\Validation\ValidateShippingTime;